danilonunezgil/Restaurante-La-Casa/README.md

 located in the Projects tab called "Base CMS E-Commerce".
 In the board there are 5 columns.
 - To Do (pending tasks)
 - In progress (Tasks in progress)
-- Review in progress
-- Reviewer approved
 - Done (tasks/requirements completed)

-The Issues and notes are created in the To Do column.
-Notes are requirements to work in later. issues are next or in progress requirements to develop.
 ```
 ### Steps to change the name of an application in Django: ###
 ```